ChokZB/hr_attrition_dashboard/README.md

 3. **Clean, user-friendly UI**: Using `VBox`, `HBox`, and structured layout design, the filters and charts are arranged into a dashboard-like interface that feels similar to BI tools (Power BI/Tableau).

-4. **Voila-compatible**: The notebook is fully structured for Voila deployment, turning it into a standalone web application without exposing any notebook code.
+4. **Voilá-compatible**: The notebook is fully structured for Voilá deployment, turning it into a standalone web application without exposing any notebook code.

 ---